p7nov/zeppelin/docs/quickstart/python_with_zeppelin.md

 <br/>

-For the further information about Spark support in Zeppelin, please check
+For the further information about Python support in Zeppelin, please check

 - [Python Interpreter](../interpreter/python.html)